 As I just mentioned, the top thing to do in Kenai Fjords National Park is to take a day cruise to view glaciers and see wildlife.
 Some of the wildlife you’ll spot include whales – humpbacks, orcas, and other species on occasion –, seals, sea lions, sea otters, and plenty of sea birds including puffins.
 There are also dozens of glaciers to see, including several tidewater glaciers that flow right down to meet the waterways of the fjords they carved.

 Additionally, you can go kayaking throughout parts of the park with the support of charter companies and water taxis; there are also hiking trails throughout the land parts of the park, including Exit Glacier.

 Where to Stay in Kenai Fjords

 Seward is the place to stay near Kenai Fjords, as, ya know, you can’t stay on the fjords themselves.
 Within Seward, there are plenty of hotel options.
-I recommend the Van Gilder Hotel which is in “downtown” Seward, the Harbor 360 Hotel right on the water, or the Seward Windsong Lodge which is a little way out of town but one of the nicest options.
+I recommend the Harbor 360 Hotel right on the water, its sister property the Gateway Hotel, or the Seward Windsong Lodge which is a little way out of town but one of the nicest options.

 Kobuk Valley National Park

 Looking for another Alaska National Park where you can escape the crowds?
 Kobuk Valley National Park is a good contender.
 Home to mountains, rivers, and even sand dunes, Kobuk Valley is an incredibly diverse park given its remoteness and extreme climate.